Ceutí: Culture

 The town also has a cultural center that serves as a municipal auditorium.

 Heritage

 Within the municipality of Ceutí are a series of buildings identified as the town's architectural heritage.
-A large majority of these buildings are made up of buildings of religious origins.
+A large majority of these are buildings of religious origins.

 Church of Saint Mary Magdalene

 The Church of Ceutí is dedicated to Saint Mary Magdalene (Spanish: Santa María Magdalena).
 The construction of the current building dates from the middle of the 20th century, when it was decided to build a new building in the same place that the previous one had occupied.
 The building is constructed in classical Roman style.